Lucie Krell

 After childbirth, many hormones produced by the placenta, such as progesterone, decrease.
 At the same time, oxytocin, the so-called cuddle hormone, is released in greater amounts.
 This hormone supports:

-• The afterpains that make the womb contract more quickly
+The aftereffects that make the uterus contract faster

-• The nursing period, as it promotes the onset of milk production and the flow of milk
+The breastfeeding period, as it promotes milk let-down and milk flow

-Nursing has an important influence on the recovery process and supports the parent-child bond.
-Even the first nursing with mother's milk, where the baby receives the valuable colostrum, is a valuable contribution to strengthening the immune system of the infant.
+Breastfeeding has an important impact on postpartum recovery and supports the parent-child relationship.
+Even the first breastfeeding with breast milk, where the baby receives the valuable colostrum, is a valuable contribution to strengthening the infant's immune system.

 The Newborn: The First Moments After Birth

 After the birth, the baby is usually placed directly on the mother's body.
 This skin contact is essential for warmth and bonding.
-Meanwhile, the umbilical cord can pulse to allow as many iron reserves as possible to be passed on and is only then cut.
+Meanwhile, the umbilical cord can continue to pulse to transfer as many iron reserves as possible before it is cut.

 Medical Examinations

-• U1 examination: Checking body length, weight, and head circumference
+- U1 examination: Measurement of body length, weight, and head circumference

 Depending on the place of birth, mother and child are either discharged home after a few hours or transferred to the postpartum ward.
 After a cesarean section, longer medical monitoring takes place.

-Whether at home or in the clinic – the most important thing during this phase is the close closeness between parents and baby.
+Whether at home or in the clinic – the most important thing during this phase is the close connection between parents and baby.
 Skin contact and breastfeeding not only strengthen the parent-child bond but also the well-being of the newborn.
-The other parent should also actively take part in bonding.
+The other parent should also actively participate in bonding.

 The natural crisis

-The changeover is challenging.
-Parents first need to learn to interpret their child's signals.
+The transition is challenging.
+Parents first need to learn how to interpret their child's signals.
 This process requires time and patience.
-But be aware: it is a process of getting to know each other, which takes time.
-It is a natural crisis that represents a turning point in your life, to which you all must first get used to and where you may seek as much support
+But keep in mind: it is a process of getting to know each other that takes time.
+It is a natural crisis that represents a turning point in your lives, one that you all need to get used to and where you can seek as much support

 as you need.
-Do not hesitate to seek support!
+Don’t hesitate to ask for help!

 Challenges in the postpartum period: Everything is new

 The first year of life is full of new experiences for the baby, but everything is new for the parents as well.
-Especially the mother goes through many bodily and emotional changes.
+Especially the mother goes through many physical and emotional changes.

 Baby blues and postpartum depression

-• Friends and family can help with housework or food.
+Friends and family can help with household chores or food.

-Single parents can make use of a mother’s helper.
-She assists with household chores, with the upbringing of siblings, and in organizing daily life.
+Single parents can make use of a maternal caregiver.
+She supports with household tasks, the upbringing of siblings, and organizing daily life.
 Under certain circumstances, the health insurance covers the costs.

-If you want to know more about postpartum equipment, take a look at our blog post "Baby Starter Kit: What do you need?".
+If you want to learn more about postpartum essentials, take a look at our blog post "Baby Starter Kit: What Do You Need?".

-Which official procedures must parents complete after the birth?
+Which official procedures do parents need to complete after the birth?

-After the birth of a child, parents have several important official errands to take care of in order to settle various financial and legal matters.
-Here are the four most important steps that new parents should complete:
+After the birth of a child, parents have several important administrative tasks to complete in order to handle various financial and legal matters.
+Here are the four most important steps that new parents should take:

 Foldable content